Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/topics.md

 Includes annotated bibliography by Dirk Van Hulle and others, also available separately at https://www.mla.org/Resources/Research/Surveys-Reports-and-Other-Documents/Publishing-and-Scholarship/Reports-from-the-MLA-Committee-on-Scholarly-Editions/Annotated-Bibliography-Key-Works-in-the-Theory-of-Textual-Editing.

+_RIDE.
+A review journal for digital editions and resources._ http://ride.i-d-e.de/.

 Sahle, Patrick, in collaboration with Georg Vogeler and the members of the IDE.
 “Criteria for Reviewing Scholarly Digital Editions, version 1.1”.